kaw393939/student_python_dev_guide/README.md

 - Implement professional Git workflows for version control
 - Configure continuous integration pipelines with GitHub Actions
 - Use VS Code effectively for Python development
+- Manage modern configuration, logging, and secrets
+- Package and distribute Python applications professionally
+- Deploy applications to production with monitoring

 ## Documentation

 This repository contains detailed documentation organized into the following sections:

 - [📚 Project Documentation Home](docs/README.md) - Start here for an overview of all documentation
+- [🎯 Introduction and Concepts](docs/00-introduction-and-concepts.md) - Professional development mindset and fundamental concepts
 - [🚀 Project Setup](docs/01-project-setup.md) - Step-by-step instructions for setting up Python virtual environments and managing dependencies
 - [⚙️ Development Workflow](docs/02-development-workflow.md) - Best practices for writing, organizing, and maintaining Python code
 - [🧪 Testing with pytest](docs/03-testing.md) - How to write effective tests and implement test-driven development